 II.
-The Size of the Mustard (31) - It is like a grain of mustard seed, which, when it is sown in the earth, is less than all the seeds that be in the earth.
+The Size of the Mustard (31a, 32a) - The kingdom of heaven is like to a grain of mustard seed...
+[32a] Which indeed is the least of all seeds.
 Jesus reveals the very small nature of the mustard seed.
 It was the least of seeds known and planted among that region.
+Some have used this as an accusation against the infallibility of Scripture since others seeds are smaller than a mustard seed, but I refuse to entertain such nonsense.
+Clearly Jesus is dealing with the seeds the hearers were familiar with.
 The phrase, "smaller than a mustard seed" was often used to describe things considered very small.
-Jesus will reveal that a small seed possesses great potential.
+The fact is the mustard seed was not large at all.
+He will reveal that a small seed possesses great potential.

 - So, what is the significance in revealing the small size of the seed?
 I am convinced Jesus was preparing them to accept humble beginnings.
 The majority at that time, and even following the resurrection, did not embrace Jesus as the Christ.
-Most denied His deity and refused to accept Him as the sole means of salvation.
+Most denied His deity and refused to accept Him as the means of salvation.
 The church would begin very small.
 We know this is true.
 Acts records there were only 120 gathered in the upper room when the church was born.
 She would have a small, humble birth, but her impact would soon reach the world. - This truth needs to be understood in our day as well.
 The Lord knows the desires and ambitions of humanity.
 He knew many would focus solely on numbers for peace and contentment in Him.
 Jesus taught, prior to the birth of the church, that even a small seed, a small congregation of believers, could have an eternal and substantial impact on those around them.
 Numbers are important because they represent souls.
 However, the Lord doesn't require large numbers to accomplish great things.
 We should strive for growth numerically, but a lack of numbers is no excuse to avoid our responsibilities or fail to expect great things in Christ.

 III.
-The Stature of the Mustard (32a) - But when it is sown, it groweth up, and becometh greater than all herbs, and shooteth out great branches.
+The Stature of the Mustard (32) - Which indeed is the least of all seeds: but when it is grown, it is the greatest among herbs, and becometh a tree, so that the birds of the air come and lodge in the branches thereof.
 The church would face a very humble beginning, but she would quickly grow and expand.
 Just as the mustard seed is very small when planted, it produces a large herb.
 As the Spirit was given, filling every believer, the church would begin a rapid growth.
 God, through His divine wisdom and power, would add to the church daily as many as He pleased.
 Literally thousands were saved at a time.
 The church quickly spread out, due in large part to persecution, but it spread nonetheless.
 When Paul was called to take the Gospel to the Gentiles, churches were planted throughout the known world.
 What began small at Pentecost, quickly grew throughout the world, as the Gospel was preached, souls were saved, and churches were planted.